nonmodernist/holreg/content/films/template.md

 caption = "Jack Pickford and Louise Huff in an outdoor setting from the lost silent film Freckles (1917).
 Motography, June 1917."

 # Filmography data
+# update this to be other adaptations from same source
 [[extra.films_as_director]]
 title = "Freckles"
 director = "Marshall Neilan"